Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Results

 Finally, we observe similar trends for Dutch, French, and Spanish, although the differences are even more pronounced.
 While human performance remains consistently high (94\% found rate), all LLMs perform worse, and the gap relative to humans is larger than in English (see Table \ref{Table:found-rates multilingual}).
 Between the non-English languages, models seem to perform better on Spanish.
 This could be a reflection of common internet language distributions, where Spanish has a larger share compared to the other two languages.
-However, the models' documentation does not provide detailed frequency distributions for non-English training data.
+Unfortunately, however, the models' documentation does not provide detailed frequency distributions for non-English training data, so this remains a hypothesis.
 Most model specifications list French and Spanish as supported languages, but not Dutch, yet LLMs' performance on Dutch is not significantly worse than on French.
-This is particularly surprising for Mistral, given its French origins.
 Overall, the weak performance of LLMs on non-English Concept games highlights their limited capacity to transfer knowledge for this type of abstraction.